Code-Institute-Submissions/Othello/README.md

 This is my second milestone project for Code Institute, a interactive front-end project.
 As this project is suposed to bring together and practice my Javascript skills, I decided to build a two player, mobile first, offline version of the board game Othello!

-One or two paragraphs providing an overview of your project.

-Essentially, this part is your sales pitch.

 ___

 ## UX